zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/selective-adoption/adoption.md

     Click **Manage PUM Connections** on the side menu then click **Add Target**.
     ![](./images/managepum.png "")

-2. Select your desired target environment and for client select the windows client.
+2. Select your desired target environment and for client select the Windows client.
 Click **Add**.
     ![](./images/selecttarget.png "")

     Under **Target Databases** you should now see your new PUM connection.
 Notice how under **Upload target to PUM Source** the status is **in progress**.
 Wait until the status says **COMPLETE**, then you can move on to the next step.